The Adams: History

-After a number of jam sessions together, Ario Hendarwan (guitar, vocals), Martino "Tino" Runtuh Aku (guitar), Setyo Dwiharso (bass) and Bawono "Beni" Adhiantoro (drums) formed Lonely Band during their studies at the Jakarta Institute of Arts in 2002.
+After a number of jam sessions together, Ario Hendarwan (guitar, vocals), Martino "Tino" Runtukahu (guitar), Setyo Dwiharso (bass) and Bawono "Beni" Adhiantoro (drums) formed Lonely Band during their studies at the Jakarta Institute of Arts in 2002.
 Not long after the band changed their name to the Adams, Tino and Setyo departed, being replaced by Saleh "Ale" Husein (also of White Shoes & the Couples Company) on guitar and vocals as well as Bimo Dwipoalam on drums, with Beni now on bass.

 In 2004, the Adams contributed a track "Mosque of Love" to a compilation album, JKT:SKRG initiated by independent record label Aksara Records.
 Their appearance on the album caught the attention of film producer Nia Dinata, who invited them to work on the soundtrack of Janji Joni, Joko Anwar's directorial debut film.
 The band contributed two tracks to the soundtrack, "Konservatif" and "Waiting".
 The band's self-titled debut album was released on 15 June 2005 under Aksara Records, featuring "Konservatif" and "Waiting".
 The former was ranked 136th on the list of "The 150 Greatest Indonesian Songs of All Time", compiled by Rolling Stone Indonesia.

 At the end of 2005, founding member Beni left the Adams to focus on drumming for his other band, the Upstairs.
 Bimo, wanting to continue his education in Bali, also departed.
 They were replaced by Karon 'N Roll guitarist Arfan "Apoy" (bass) and Gigih Suryoprayogo "Kiting" Setiadi (drums, vocals) from It's Different Class.
 Additionally, touring musician Retiara "Kaka" Haswidya (keyboards, vocals) became an official member of the band.
 In 2006, the band released their sophomore album titled V2.05, featuring singles "Halo Beni" and "Hanya Kau".
 The album was ranked 112th by Rolling Stone Indonesia on the list of "The 150 Greatest Indonesian Albums of All Time".
 Around 2010, the band went on an extended period of inactivity, due to the members focusing on other projects.